 Myth 6: CBD can’t be trusted.

 There are several organisational issues within the CBD industry.
 A lack of regulation has led to companies having the freedom to use sketchy, cost-saving methods to increase profit margins.
 While there obviously isn’t anything inherently wrong with producing cheap CBD, it does warrant some questions.
-Companies can source hemp from Europe or China, use cheaper extraction methods and skip testing their products for potency or safety – all of which will significantly reduce manufacturing costs, and will allow the company to lower their retail price.
+Companies can source hemp from Europe or China, use cheaper extraction methods and skip testing their products for potency or quality – all of which will significantly reduce manufacturing costs, and will allow the company to lower their retail price.
 Users who try this CBD for its attractive pricing are understandably disappointed.
 In some cases, so called ‘CBD oil’ could contain zero CBD.
 In other cases, it could contain harmful solvents or pathogens that can give rise to side effects.
 So, what is the solution here?
 Just as you can’t believe all the marketing claims that a company makes, it’s important not to blindly trust the label either.
 This may sound odd, because if you can’t trust a label, what can you trust?
 The key things to look for would be:

 A quick google search of the brand name should lead you to their website.
 Glance through the manufacturing process that states where the hemp comes from and whether it is organically grown.